chatterjeeadree/Basic_stats_display_football/README.md

 This is my first proper Python project, built to practise core programming concepts like loops, lists, f-strings, and formatted output.

-##Features
+## Features

--Input team names and goals scored
+- Input team names and goals scored
--Record goal scorers for each team
+- Record goal scorers for each team
--Capture the minute each goal was scored
+- Capture the minute each goal was scored
--Display the final score in a clean, formatted layout -Show scorers alongside their goal minutes in a two-column layout
+- Display the final score in a clean, formatted layout
+- Show scorers alongside their goal minutes in a two-column layout

-##Tech Used
+## Tech Used

--Language: Python 3
+- Language: Python 3
--Concepts: for loops, lists, f-strings, conditional expressions, formatted string alignment (:< and :>)
+- Concepts: for loops, lists, f-strings, conditional expressions, formatted string alignment (:< and :>)
--Tools: Git, GitHub
+- Tools: Git, GitHub

-How to Run
+## How to Run

 Make sure Python 3 is installed on your system
 Clone this repository: